 It turns out that in the uncropped high-resolution original scans of these photographs, the “UFOs” are actually two in each image and are always aligned in the direction of the Sun, the position of which can be determined by tracing the directions in which the shadows converge.
 These are typical indications of a lens flare.

-In the third photo, in particular, the lens flare would stand out unmistakably if someone hadn’t removed the upper part of the picture, because the second “UFO” is actually in front of the sunshade on the astronaut’s helmet (Figure 11.1-2).
+In the third photo, in particular, the lens flare would stand out unmistakably if someone hadn’t trimmed off the upper part of the picture, because the second “UFO” is actually in front of the sunshade on the astronaut’s helmet (Figure 11.1-2).

 However, not all the “UFOs” that can be spotted in the Apollo photographs are camera-generated.
 Some are real objects that are difficult to interpret correctly without knowing the technical context: for example, they are often parts of the spacecraft that were jettisoned after use or flakes of the vehicle’s covering that peeled off and traveled alongside it by inertia.

-Figure 11-4 instead shows a piece of Mylar covering that detached from the Apollo 10 command module and floated outside the spacecraft.
+Figure 11-4 instead shows a piece of Mylar covering that detached from the Apollo 10 Command Module and floated outside the spacecraft.
 Astronaut John Young estimated it to be about 50 centimeters (a foot and half) long.

 Without knowledge of this context and with no distance references to estimate the size of the object, it’s easy to imagine the flake to be a mysterious alien vehicle.
 It is not surprising that this is one of the most frequently mentioned Apollo images among UFO enthusiasts.
-However, a more thorough perusal of the Apollo archives reveals at least two more photographs (AS10-28-3989 and 3900) of the same fragment as it slowly turns.
+However, a more thorough perusal of the Apollo archives reveals at least two more photographs (AS10-28-3989 and 3990) of the same fragment as it slowly turns.
 If these photos are combined to create a stereo pair, they clearly show that the object is small and close to the viewer.